lelandg/Raspberry-Pi-Security-Camera/README.md

 Copyright (C) 2016 Leland Green...
 All rights reserved.
 (On the name and graphic, only.
 You are free to use those in a non-commercial setting, only.
 For commercial purposes, you must remove them and state that your project was derived from the JamPi.)

+*Notice*
+I plan to have major updates for this project very soon.
+(Probably this week--the week of 2016.03.20.)

 *Features*
 * Uses the RaspiCamera as part of an integrated security system.
 * Motion detector (PIR/ePIR sensor) triggered events.
 When motion is detected: